nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-30.md

 {{! multiexcerpt name='nuxeo-server-updates-2021-30'}}
 # What's New in LTS 2021.30 / LTS 2021-HF30

-## Use jackson bom for jackson dependencies
+## Use Jackson BOM for Jackson Dependencies

 Jackson BOM is now imported in the Maven dependency graph.

-Addons declaring jackson artefacts in their dependencies managment section can remove them as the `jackson-bom` is now imported in the Maven dependency graph of Nuxeo Platform.
+Addons declaring jackson artefacts in their dependencies management section can remove them as the `jackson-bom` is now imported in the Maven dependency graph of Nuxeo Platform.
 This will ease the security upgrade of Jackson artefacts for all Nuxeo artefacts.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31455](https://jira.nuxeo.com/browse/NXP-31455)

-## Make certificateKeyAlias value configurable from nuxeo.conf
+## Make certificateKeyAlias Value Configurable from nuxeo.conf

 The certification key alias can be configured.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31425](https://jira.nuxeo.com/browse/NXP-31425)

-## Upgrade MongoDB Driver to version 4.7
+## Upgrade MongoDB Driver to Version 4.7

-The MongoDB driver has been bumped to version 4.7 to allow using MongoDB 6.x
+The MongoDB driver has been bumped to version 4.7 to allow using MongoDB 6.x.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31398](https://jira.nuxeo.com/browse/NXP-31398)

-## Make the document creation take into account the segment limit in WebUI
+## Make the Document Creation Take Into Account the Segment Limit in Web UI

-Apply path segment max size at document creation
+Apply path segment max size at document creation.

-The segment limit can be adapted like in the sample contrib attached
+The segment limit can be adapted like in the sample contrib attached.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31363](https://jira.nuxeo.com/browse/NXP-31363)

-## Create a MongoTransientStore that can handle large number params
+## Create a MongoTransientStore That Can Handle Large Number Params

-There is a new optimized implementation of TransientStore for MongoDB
+There is a new optimized implementation of TransientStore for MongoDB.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31311](https://jira.nuxeo.com/browse/NXP-31311)

-## Fix race condition when reading Work state from KV store
+## Fix Race Condition When Reading Work State From KV Store

 Race condition is avoided when reading Work state from KV store.